firehol/blocklist-ipsets/README.md

 [rosinstrument.com](http://www.rosinstrument.com) open CONNECT proxies (this list is composed using an RSS feed and aggregated for the last 30 days)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://tools.rosinstrument.com/proxy/plab100.xml).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 14:45:18 UTC 2015.

 The ipset `rosi_connect_proxies` has **1348** entries, **1348** unique IPs.